igortauhan/dotfiles/README.md

 ## Installation

+> **Run only in Arch Linux or based distros**
+>
+> You can modify the prerequisites installation for your package manager on Rakefile

 - Clone the repo
 - Inside the repo folder, run -> rake install

-All installation files will be backed up if exists
+All installation files will be backed up if exists.